CFPB sues TransUnion for violating previous agreement - NewsBreak

 The CFPB says that roughly 18% of TransUnion's annual revenue came from these services, which means it would have been a substantial hit to the Chicago company's bottom line if it were to stop the program entirely.

-“TransUnion is an out-of-control repeat offender that believes it is above the law,” CFPB Director Rohit Chopra said.
+“TransUnion is an out-of-control repeat offender that believes it is above the law,” CFPB Director Rohit Chopra said in a statement.
 “I am concerned that TransUnion’s leadership is either unwilling or incapable of operating its businesses lawfully.”

-In a prepared statement TransUnion called the CFPB's lawsuit “meritless” and said that the CFPB refused to meet with TransUnion to resolve this matter in the weeks and months leading up to the suit.

-“We have been in compliance with our obligations and we remain in compliance with the consent order today,” the company said.

 Comments / 0